-(1) In AI Mode BARO appears first followed by DG ADJ or HDG BUG

-(2) DG ADJ appears last in the sequence if an AV-Mag is installed the pilot that the AV-30-C and AV-APA are not providing valid direction input to the Autopilot.
+- (1) In Al Mode BARO appears first followed by DG ADJ or HDG BUG - (2) DG ADJ appears last in the sequence if an AV-Mag is installed - (3) Requires AV-HSI and the Advanced Autopilot Software Unlock.
+See Installation Manual for details the pilot that the AV-30-C and AV-APA are not providing valid direction input to the Autopilot.